yehudasa/ceph/doc/dev/radosgw/admin/adminops.rst

 ``unlink``

-:Description: Parameter specifying that the bucket is to
+:Description: Parameter specifying that the bucket is to.
               be unlinked, not removed.
 :Type: Boolean
 :Example: True